Emotional Intelligence Skills in the Workplace

 People interact with each other more than ever.
-Having just a list of technical skills is not enough to impact others.
+Having just a list of technical skills in project management is not enough to impact others.
 If you want to be an effective leader in your organization, you need to have soft skills like emotional intelligence as well as technical abilities.

 Emotional intelligence is the ability to understand your own and other people’s emotions and use this information to lead your own behaviors or actions.
 This definition tells lots of things.
-Emotional intelligence helps you to influence your team members, others, stakeholders or anybody involved in the project.
-So, it will give you the power if you know how to use your emotional intelligence.
+Emotional intelligence helps you to influence your team members, others, stakeholders, or anybody involved in the project.
+So, it will give you the power if you know how to develop 5 core skills of emotional intelligence.

 Project Managers Influence Others to Do a Good Job

 Emotional Intelligence is one of the most useful tools in your PM Toolbox.
 As a project manager, you spent your day with meetings to improve the productivity of your project.
 Your positive behaviors leave positive impressions on your team members.
 Because you affect your colleagues around you.
-A happy and healthy team means high productivity and better teamwork.
+A healthy team and a happy workplace mean high productivity and better teamwork.

 On the other hand, negative behaviors affect the team member’s motivation and pull down their performance.